KDE/kde-builder/doc/developer/Module.md

 * ``full_project_path``, returns the logical module path in the git.kde.org infrastructure for the module, if it's defined from a kde-projects module set.
-E.g. for the 'juk' module, would return 'kde/kdemultimedia/juk'.
+E.g. for the "juk" module, would return "kde/kdemultimedia/juk".

 * ``is_kde_project``, returns true if the module was sourced from the special ``kde-projects`` module set in the user's rc-file.
 In this case the module's